graphql/graphql-spec/spec/Section 3 -- Type System.md

 **Result Coercion**

+Fields returning the type `Int` expect to encounter 32-bit integer internal values.

-GraphQL servers should coerce non-int raw values to Int when possible otherwise they must raise a field error.
-Examples of this may include returning `1` for the floating-point number `1.0`, or `2` for the string `"2"`.
+GraphQL servers may coerce non-integer internal values to integers when reasonable without losing information, otherwise they must raise a field error.
+Examples of this may include returning `1` for the floating-point number `1.0`, or returning `123` for the string `"123"`.
+In scenarios where coercion may lose data, raising a field error is more appropriate.
+For example, a floating-point number `1.2` should raise a field error instead of being truncated to `1`.

+If the integer internal value represents a value less than -2<sup>31</sup> or greater than or equal to 2<sup>31</sup>, a field error should be raised.

 **Input Coercion**